nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Viewing help : `help`

-**Description**: Shows a message that helps redirects you to the user guide.
+**Description**: Redirects you to the user guide if you are ever lost.

 **Format**: `help`